-The talk about the University of Baghdad and its origins is not only the largest scientific institution in, but the first of which was launched by the teaching, technical and administrative staff have taken their basic training at a high level and that is something reflected to the spheres of other Iraqi universities that were later established and benefited from its faculty members and staff of other government institutions.
-The University of Baghdad has emerged from the realization of its idea and the growing need to work towards achieving its goals that had become with the obsolescence of time as an important popular demand and which forced governments at the time to keep up with this quest.
+The University of Baghdad in its origins is not only the largest scientific institution in Iraq, but it is the first of its kind from which the faculty members, employees, technical and administrative staff have taken their basic training at a high level and that is something reflected to the spheres of other Iraqi universities that have emerged later, so the university has supported other government academic institutions in the country at a large scale.
+The University of Baghdad has evolved from the realization of its educational objectives and the growing need to work towards achieving its goals that had become with the obsolescence of time as an important popular demand and which forced governments at the time to keep up with this quest.

-In 1943, the first committee was formed to study the possibility of establishing an Iraqi university, so in September 1956 the first law was enacted to establish a university in Iraq called the University of Baghdad.
-In 1957, the first rector was appointed also a constituent council of the university was established to study the realities of the existing colleges and institutes at the time, along with making the necessary changes in their entity and taking into consideration the necessary steps to link them to the university after fulfillment of basic criteria that guarantee the process of accomplishing an appropriate academic ranking.
-In 1958, another law was enacted at the University of Baghdad, under which a university with a council to manage its scientific and administrative affairs and that it is comprising of several faculties, namely the Faculties of Law, Engineering, Education, Medicine, Pharmacy, Arts, Commerce, Agriculture and Veterinary Medicine.
-Also the following postgraduate institutes were attached to the University of Baghdad: Institute of Management Sciences, Institute of Language, Institute of Surveying Engineering, Institute of Higher Industrial Engineering and the Institute of Physical Education.
+In 1943, the first committee was formed to study the possibility of establishing an Iraqi university, so in September 1956 the first resolution was enacted to establish what is called the University of Baghdad.
+In 1957, the first rector was appointed along with the formation of a constituent council of the university to study the realities of the existing colleges and institutes at the time, in addition to developing necessary changes in its entity while taking into consideration the necessary steps to relate them to the university after fulfillment of basic criteria that guarantee the process of accomplishing an appropriate academic ranking.
+In 1958, another resolution was enacted stating that the University of Baghdad is having a council to manage its scientific and administrative affairs and that it is comprising of several faculties, namely the Faculties of Law, Engineering, Education, Medicine, Pharmacy, Arts, Commerce, Agriculture and Veterinary Medicine.
+Also the following postgraduate institutes were later attached to the University of Baghdad: Institute of Management Sciences, Institute of Language, Institute of Surveying Engineering, Institute of Higher Industrial Engineering and the Institute of Physical Education.